Aleksandar Jončevski

 Aleksandar Jončevski (born 9 January 1981) is a Macedonian professional basketball coach.
-He is a head coach for Atomerőmű SE of the NB I/A.
+He is a head coach for Vëllaznimi of the Kosovo Basketball Superleague.

 Coaching career

 He started his coaching career in 2010 in KFUM Uppsala U18 in Sweden.
 After being one year ass.coach in Rabotnicki, he became assistant head coach in MZT Skopje from 2012 to 2015, competing in Adriatic League, ULEB Eurocup and the national Championship.
 In December 2015 he became head coach of MZT Skopje and lead the team to the National Cup and Championship trophy for the season 2015/16.
 Also, he was an assistant coach in the Macedonian national team (2012–2015) for pre-Olympic tournament in Caracas, Venezuela 2012, Eurobasket 2013 in Slovenia and Eurobasket 2015 in Croatia.

 He was assistant coach of many coaches in MZT like Aleksandar Todorov, Aleš Pipan, Vlada Vukoičić, Zmago Sagadin, Boban Mitev, Zoran Martič, Vrbica Stefanov and Emil Rajković.

 On 13 March 2017, he became assistant coach of Macedonia national basketball team.